 Who Will Follow This Notice:

 We understand that medical information about you and your health is personal.
 We are committed to protecting medical information about you.
-We create a record of the care and services you receive at the hospital.
+We create a record of the care and services you receive at Garnet Health facilities.
 We need this record to provide you with quality care and to comply with certain legal requirements.
-This notice applies to all of the records of your care generated by the hospital, whether made by hospital personnel or your personal doctor.
+This notice applies to all of the records of your care generated by Garnet Health personnel or your personal doctor.
 Your personal doctor may have different policies or notices regarding the doctor's use and disclosure of your medical information created in the doctor's office.

 This notice will tell you about the ways in which we may use and disclose medical information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of medical information.